minhtran-q/deep-dive-into-java/README.md

   <summary>Open for Extension, Closed for Modification principle</summary>
   <br/>

-  Classes should be open for extension but closed for modification.
+  **Definition:** Classes should be open for extension but closed for modification.
+This means you should be able to add new functionality without changing existing code.

   _Example:_
   ```